phpMussel/Docs/readme.en.md

 /vault/lang/lang.zh.fe.yaml | Chinese (simplified) language data for the front-end.
 /vault/lang/lang.zh.yaml | Chinese (simplified) language data.
 /vault/quarantine/ | Quarantine directory (contains quarantined files).
-/vault/quarantine/.htaccess | A hypertext access file (in this instance, to protect sensitive files belonging to the script from being accessed by non-authorised sources).
 /vault/signatures/ | Signatures directory (contains signature files).
-/vault/signatures/.htaccess | A hypertext access file (in this instance, to protect sensitive files belonging to the script from being accessed by non-authorised sources).
 /vault/signatures/switch.dat | Controls and sets certain variables.
 /vault/.htaccess | A hypertext access file (in this instance, to protect sensitive files belonging to the script from being accessed by non-authorised sources).
 /vault/.travis.php | Used by Travis CI for testing (not required for proper function of the script).